marton-balazs-kovacs/going_real_time/README.md

 The app reads in the data from a google spreadsheet that is directly linked to the google form.

-* First, in order to report the results of your own questionnaire you have to set the access to the spreadsheet to "Public on the web". *(Please be aware, that after changing the access to public, anyone on the internet can find and view the responses.)*
+* First, in order to report the results of your own questionnaire you have to set the access to the spreadsheet to "Public on the web".
+Also, you have to enable the "Publish to the web" from the file menu.
+(Please be aware, that after changing the access to public, anyone on the internet can find and view the responses.)*

 * Second, you have to copy the url of the spreadsheet in the gs_url.txt file and save it.